KevinLam-Work/kevin-webscraping/README.md

 ## Disclaimer: ##
-I write this code just for practice / learning purpose, not for commercial use.
+I write this code just for practice / learning purpose, not intended for commercial use.